Glendale Pedestrian Accident Lawyers

 - Wrongful Death — Tragically, some pedestrian accidents result in fatalities, leading to the wrongful death of the pedestrian.
 This has profound and lasting impacts on their loved ones.

 Pedestrian accidents can result in severe outcomes, and the extent of injuries can significantly differ based on the accident’s specific circumstances.
-Seeking immediate medical attention and legal assistance is crucial to address the multi-faceted consequences of these injuries.
+Seeking immediate medical attention and legal assistance is crucial to address the multifaceted consequences of these injuries.
+You can consult our Glendale pedestrian accident lawyers in a free initial consultation to discuss your case and know your potential legal options.

-Pedestrian accidents in Glendale are mainly caused by negligence, which can stem from both drivers and other pedestrians.
+Pedestrian accidents in Glendale often occur due to negligence, which may involve drivers, pedestrians, or other parties.
 When drivers are at fault, it often involves factors like driving while under the influence of drugs or alcohol, speeding through intersections, or being distracted by activities like phone use or eating while driving.
-There’s a prevalent misconception that pedestrians invariably hold the right of way – but sometimes, one wrong move from them can also cause an accident.
+There’s a prevalent misconception that pedestrians invariably hold the right of way, but sometimes, one wrong move from them can also cause an accident.

 Outdated road infrastructure can also make road crossings unsafe.
 Moreover, the increasing presence of larger vehicles like trucks and SUVs in accidents leads to more severe pedestrian injuries.
 To enhance safety, drivers should follow speed limits, stay focused at intersections, and avoid distractions, especially from smartphones.
 Furthermore, law enforcement and improved road design are essential for reducing pedestrian accidents.